 Not all bilateral social security agreements cover the same employee benefits.
 For instance, the agreements with Canada and the USA do not require mandatory accident insurance.
 For posted workers from these countries, accident insurance must be taken out separately in Finland.

-Posted worker’s A1 or E101 certificate
+Posted worker’s A1 certificate

 For posted workers from countries with which Finland has not entered into a social security agreement (e.g. Russia, countries in Asia and most countries in South America), the national legislation of both the country of origin and of Finland apply.